 Companies like these have the technology, the client base and the money to enter and perhaps win in the financial services market.
 The reality is, ultimately, the competitive edge will go to the companies that best capture the trust and imagination of the consumer—no matter what industry they traditionally competed in.

-Another interesting trend that emerged at the FinTech Forum was the change in fee structures for financial advice—again driven in part by changes in customer expectations, as well as regulatory evolution.
+Another interesting trend that has been gaining traction over the past twelve months has been the change in fee structures for financial advice—again driven in part by changes in customer expectations, as well as regulatory evolution.

 One leading financial institution, for instance, now offers a service in which they charge a $300 initial fee and then $30 /month to get base-level service.
 Consumers can have a broker make securities transactions, like selling a stock, without having to pay a commission.
 If they wanted to invest, an advisor would help them build a bundle of funds without charging an advisory fee.

-What became clear at the FinTech Forum is that, more than ever, customer expectations and the regulations that support those needs are driving fundamental change in the wealth management industry.
+What is becoming clear in recent months is that, more than ever, customer expectations and the regulations that support those needs are driving fundamental change in the wealth management industry.

 The threat of competition from non-traditional companies and the move towards a subscription model are causing companies to re-think their value proposition and find new ways to deliver accelerated, highly personalized service.
 The financial services companies that anticipate the coming disruptions and provide superior digital experiences for the modern consumer will thrive in the coming years.